mrtoothrot/wordpress-rc-flight-manager-plugin/README.md

 ## Screenshots ##

 1. Flight Manager roster - `/assets/screenshot-1.png`
-2. Members can swap duties between each other - `/assets/screenshot-2.png`
+1. Members can swap duties between each other - `/assets/screenshot-2.png`
-3. Other members can be assigned to a duty - `/assets/screenshot-3.png`
+1. Other members can be assigned to a duty - `/assets/screenshot-3.png`
-4. Flightslot reservation table - `/assets/screenshot-4.png`
+1. Flightslot reservation table - `/assets/screenshot-4.png`
+1. Adding new date entries - `/assets/screenshot-5.png`
+1. Adding a series of date entries - `/assets/screenshot-6.png`

 ## Changelog ##

 ### 1.0 ###

+* New entries can be added by administrators
+* Series of date entries can be added by administrators
+* Hard-coded style definitions moved to CSS file
+* Updated translation template file and german translation
 * Updated readme.txt
-* Provided liesmich.txt
+* Added liesmich.txt
+* Better error handling
+* Security improvements

 ### 0.9 ###